-Summer 6 Day Self Drive Tour | Circle of Iceland
+Express 6 Day Summer Self Drive Tour of the Complete Ring Road of Iceland

-Drive the whole circle around Iceland in only six days!
+Drive the whole circle around Iceland in only six days.
 If you don't have much time but still want to see as much of Iceland as possible, then this trip around the country is your best bet.
-It involves a lot of driving, but you are behind the wheel, and can forget about the pressures of tour guides and other group members.
+It involves a lot of driving, but you are behind the wheel and can forget about the pressures of tour guides and other group members.

 To make your holiday relaxing as well as adventurous, you will lodge in full comfort with an ensuite bathroom and breakfast included around Iceland, so you can be certain that you will rest well between days of adventure.

 On this trip, you will get to enjoy Iceland's most famous highlights, such as the Golden Circle, Reykjavík, and Jökulsárlón glacier lagoon.
 If you wish to avoid the crowds to enjoy Iceland's peaceful, secluded places, you are in luck!
 You will receive a custom itinerary, which will show you locations off the beaten path where you can truly get back in touch with nature.

 You'll see many impressive waterfalls, geothermal areas, volcanoes, lakes, glaciers, and charismatic Icelandic towns as you travel.
 The south, east, north, and west are all dramatically different from each other, so instead of focusing on one area, you'll get to know it all, one region after another.

 Make the most of the long summer days, start early in the mornings, and finish late at night.
 You should feel more energetic in the constant sunshine, and even if you do not, the spectacular scenery and beautiful fresh air will jolt your senses awake.